ptrGSKA/pinterest-data-pipeline754/README.md

 ![Cloud Pinterest Pipeline](images/cloud-pinterest-pipeline.webp)

+### Project walkthrough

+To kickstart the project, I took the first steps of creating a Github repository and setting up an AWS account.
+The project requires __AWS EC2__ services where a virtual machine (VM) is running to serve as the client machine in the pinterest project pipeline.
+To proceed with accessing the __EC2__ instance, it requires a .pem file.
+This file format is commonly used to store cryptographic keys, including SSH certificates and their corresponding private keys.
+By selecting the instance from the __EC2__ instance console and navigating to the details section, the key-pair-name identifier was retrieved, which will serve as the filename for the `.pem` file.

+After successfully establishing a secure __SSH__ connection to the VM, the next course of action involves installing the essential packages and softwares (_Java, Kafka and IAM authentication package_) on the instance to establish a connection with an existing __MSK__ cluster running on AWS.

+__Apache Kafka__ will be utilized in the project to manage data streaming, which must be installed on the VM.
+Once Kafka is successfully installed, the __IAM MSK authentication package__ is also necessary to establish a connection with MSK, which utilizes __IAM authentication__.

+By accessing the Roles section in the __IAM__ console, the instance role was obtained and subsequently modified with the `unique user-ec2-access` role ARN.
+This modification grants the instance the ability to connect to the MSK cluster.

+With the modification of the `client.properties` file, the configuration of the Kafka client is done, facilitating effective communication between the instance and the cluster.

+To ensure the accessibility of __MSK IAM__ libraries to the Kafka client, it is necessary to set up the `CLASSPATH` environment variable in the .bashrc file, to store the locationof the jar file, prior to creating any topic.
+Retrieving the necessary information about the cluster from AWS MSK management console, comprising the `Bootstrap servers string` and the `Plaintext Apache Zookeeper connection string` so that the necessary topics can be created.
+There are 3 topics that will be used throught the project, the `<>.pin`, `<>.geo` and `<>.user`.

+To ensure the preservation of data after it has been read from the topics, an __AWS S3__ bucket and __VPC__ endpoint are being established and configured.
+The __Confluent Amazon S3 Connector__ is then downloaded and transferred to the __S3__ bucket via the __EC2__ instance.
+This connector serves as a sink, responsible for extracting data from the Kafka topics and storing it in the S3 bucket.
+In the MSK Console, a new plugin is created under custom plugins, which is located within the S3 bucket.
+Subsequently, a new connector is created and configured with MSK Connect, allowing data to be streamed through the cluster and saved in the S3 bucket using this plugin-connector pair.

+WIP

 ## Tools used

 - [Amazon API Gateway](https://aws.amazon.com/api-gateway/) - Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.